Dreamflows New Mexico Cross-Listing

 TagTitle and Author

-CRC Colorado Rivers and Creeks, Second Edition - Gordon Banks and Dave Eckardt.
+CRCColorado Rivers and Creeks, Second Edition - Gordon Banks and Dave Eckardt.

-WWW Western Whitewater - Cassady, Cross and Calhoun.
+WWWWestern Whitewater - Cassady, Cross and Calhoun.

 Almost all of the runs below have some basic information about the run: the length, the class, and a tag indicating which guidebook the information was taken from (see the above table for a list of tags).
 The page numbers (where given) are for the specified edition of the guide.
 The class ratings listed here never include all the nuances in the guidebook.
 Note very carefully that the information supplied here is intended only as an aid to selecting runs which might appeal to you.
-Different authors rate runs differently, some runs have significant rapids and hazards not covered by the rating given here, and ratings change with flow.
+Different authors rate runs differently, some runs have significant rapids and hazards not covered by the ratings given here, and ratings change with flow.
 Also, only a fraction of the information in the guidebooks is presented here.
 PLEASE CONSULT AN APPLICABLE GUIDEBOOK before selecting a run to paddle.

 Many of the runs listed below have links to web pages that describe the run and associated logistics.
 Many also provide interesting photos.
 Note: these are third-party web sites, though, and as such Dreamflows cannot vouch for the accuracy or completeness of the information provided; nor are the opinions expressed necessarily shared by Dreamflows.
-Note also that for many runs, the logistical information is taken from a hardcopy book, even though there are one or more links to online pages as well.
-This offers the reader multiple sources of run information.
+Note also that for many runs, the logistical information is taken from a hardcopy book, plus there are one or more links to online pages as well.
+This offers the reader more sources of run information.

 Return to Index.